FriquetLuca/parserizer/README.md

 function parse<T>(input: string, ruleSet: ParserRules<T>): ParserResult<T>;
 ```

-The parser is made to parse string content and use a bunch of rules, then it will return the parsed content.
-The rules will be tested in the order it's referenced in the array, so be careful since order matter when parsing.
+The parser is made to parse the input string content and use a bunch of rules on it, it will return the parsed content when it's done.
+The rules will be tested in the order it's referenced in the array, so be careful since order matter when parsing your grammar.

 ## Rules